elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 # Syncing Score Data

-We have our game platform up and running, where users can log in and play a simple Elm game that tracks a score.
+We have our game platform up and running, where users can sign in and play a simple Elm game that tracks a score.
 Now let's work towards syncing the Elm front-end of our application with the Phoenix back-end.
 We'll learn about Phoenix channels with the goal of being able to communicate the score from